r2devops/hub/docs/create-update-job.md

 !!! tip
     Set default values to your variables to reflect the most common use-case.
-    This, your job will remain plug-and-play while being customizable.
+    With this, your job will remain plug-and-play while being customizable!

 Example of relevant situation to use variable: